Achebe and Friends at Umuahia

 Book Synopsis Achebe and Friends at Umuahia by : Terri Ochiagha

-Download or read book Achebe and Friends at Umuahia written by Terri Ochiagha and published by James Currey.
-This book was released on 2015-04-16 with total page 218 pages.
+Download or read book Achebe and Friends at Umuahia written by Terri Ochiagha and published by Boydell & Brewer Ltd. This book was released on 2015 with total page 218 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: This is the first in-depth scholarly study of the literary awakening of the young intellectuals who became known as Nigeria's "first-generation" writers in the post-colonial period.
+Book excerpt: WINNER OF THE ASAUK FAGE & OLIVER PRIZE 2016 The author meticulously contextualises the experiences of Achebe and his peers as students at Government College Umuahia and argues for a re-assessment of this influential group of Nigerian writers in relation to the literary culture fostered by the school and its tutors.
+This is the first in-depth scholarly study of the literary awakening of the young intellectuals who became known as Nigeria's "first-generation" writers in the post-colonial period.
 Terri Ochiagha's research focuses on Chinua Achebe, Elechi Amadi, Chike Momah, Christopher Okigbo and Chukwuemeka Ike, and also discusses the experiences of Gabriel Okara, Ken Saro-Wiwa and I.C.
 Aniebo, in the context of their education in the 1930s, 1940s and 1950s at Government College, Umuahia.
 The author provides fresh perspectives on Postcolonial and World literary processes, colonial education in British Africa, literary representations of colonialism and Chinua Achebe's seminal position in African literature.
 She demonstrates how each of the writers used this very particular education to shape their own visions of the world in which they operated and examines the implications that this had for African literature as a whole.
+Supplementary material is available online of some of the original sources.
+See: http: //boybrew.co/9781847011091_2 Terri Ochiagha holds one of the prestigious British Academy Newton International Fellowships (2014-16) hosted by the School of English, University of Sussex.
+She was previously a Senior Associate Member of St Antony's College, University of Oxford.

 Achebe and Friends at Umuahia Related Books